 Where the allegations in the complaint prima facie constitute the offense alleged that the magistrate is satisfied on the statement of the complainant and the evidence of witnesses examined and the material on record that cognizance should be taken and consequently issues the process, in such circumstances High Court Chandigarh will not quash the criminal complaint on additional materials supplied by the accused.

-Criminal lawyers in Chandigarh have successfully argued that power to quash a proceeding should be exercised very sparingly and with circumspection and that too in rarest of rare cases.
+Lawyers in Chandigarh have successfully argued that power to quash a proceeding should be exercised very sparingly and with circumspection and that too in rarest of rare cases.
 At the initial stage the court cannot esquire about reliability or genuineness or otherwise of the allegations made in the FIR or the complaint.
 High Court Chandigarh also has no power to esquire whether the allegations are likely to be established or not.